benadar293/benadar293.github.io/README.md

 ## License
 This software is provided for non-commercial use only.
 For commercial use, you must obtain a commercial license by contacting the [author](mailto:benadartombom@gmail.com).

+## Patent Information
+This software is protected by US Patent Application No. 63/312,219.
+Unauthorized commercial use of this software may result in patent infringement claims.

 ## Cite
 If you use this work, please cite us:
 ```